iTzFabregas/Discord-bots/Images-Display/README.md

 This discord bot store a command and a link to an image/GIF in two different .txt files

-When a user writes the command with ! in front, the bot shows the image reffing to the command
+When a user writes the command with ! in front, the bot shows the image referring to the command

 ## Commands